Frederick W. Gibb: Later career

 Gibb returned to the United States in October 1945 and attended the Army Command and General Staff College at Fort Leavenworth, Kansas.
 He completed the course in February 1946 and was ordered to Fort Benning, Georgia for duty as chairman of Attack committee of the Tactical Department, Army Infantry School.
 Gibb remained in this capacity until summer 1948, when he was ordered to Washington, D.C., for instruction at the National War College.

 Upon the graduation one year later, Gibb was promoted to the rank of colonel and served as staff member of Advanced Study Group of Plans and Operations Division, Army General Staff.
 He remained in this capacity until July 1950, when assumed duty as a member of the Joint Strategic Plans Group of the Joint Staff.

-Gibb was ordered to Europe in September 1952 and appointed deputy chief of staff for plans and operations, Headquarters Allied Land Forces, Southeastern Europe at Izmir, Turkey.
+Gibb was ordered to Europe in September 1952 and appointed deputy chief of staff for plans and operations, Headquarters Allied Land Forces, Southeastern Europe at İzmir, Turkey.
 He returned to the United States in July 1954 and served at the Department of the Army in consecutive assignments as chief, Army War Plans Branch; assistant chief, Organization and Training Division; and director of Organization and Training, Office of the deputy chief of staff for Military Operations.

 Following the promotion to the rank of brigadier general on March 16, 1956, Gibb was appointed commanding general, Army Combat Development Experimentation Center at Fort Ord, California.
 He was promoted to the rank of major general on August 1, 1959, and transferred to the command of the 2nd Infantry Division at Fort Lewis near Tacoma, Washington, in March 1960.

-Gibb retired from active service due to physical disability in June 1961 and received Army Distinguished Service Medal during his retirement ceremony.
+Gibb retired from active service due to physical disability in June 1961 and received the Army Distinguished Service Medal during his retirement ceremony, the citation for which reads:

-Major General Frederick W. Gibb died on September 6, 1968, in the army hospital at Andrews Air Force Base.
+Major General Frederick W. Gibb died at the age of 60 on September 6, 1968, in the army hospital at Andrews Air Force Base.
 He was buried at Arlington National Cemetery, Virginia, with his wife Delana Elizabeth (1910–1959).
 They had together one son Frederick W. Gibb II, a daughter Jean Gibb Phillips, wife of Major Fred B. Phillips USMA 1955.